Longboard (skateboard): Dimensions

-Equipment & protection
+Equipment and protection

 The ‘helmet culture’ is more prevalent in longboarding than in conventional skateboarding.
 Most riders wear protective equipment in all disciplines, and nearly all professionals wear a helmet and gloves.
 Longboard protective equipment is similar to standard skateboard equipment, with the exception of slide gloves.
 Most longboarders wear slide gloves and helmets, as these are considered the bare minimum for protection.
 Additional protection includes leathers, wrist guards, knee pads, elbow pads and sometimes spine protectors and padded shorts.
 Many professional longboarding teams and riders are required to wear and advocate all aspects of protection.
 In the sliding and downhill disciplines, riders wear "slide gloves" which are specialized gloves made out of strong materials such as leather and synthetic fabrics, and have large discs called "pucks" attached to the palms.
 These are attached to protect the hands as the rider uses them to pivot during slides along the ground.
 The pucks are usually made of synthetic polymers: delrin, UHMW, or corian.